FilipPaskalev/Password-generator/README.md

 ## Project Description

-This project focuses on creating a user-friendly web application that allows user to generate secure and random passwords based on their specified criteria.
-The application runs in the browser and dynamically updated HTML and CSS, powered by custom JavaScript code.
+This project focuses on creating a user-friendly web application that allows user to **generate secure and random passwords based on their specified criteria**.
+The application runs in the browser and dynamically updated **HTML** and **CSS**, powered by custom **JavaScript** code.
 The goal is to provide a polished and responsive user interface adaptable to various screen sizes.

 ## Requirements